-If you are unable to move about for health reasons, you can vote in your domicile.
+If you are unable to move about for health reasons, you can vote at your domicile.

 The family caregiver residing at the same address as the elector who is allowed to vote at home can also exercise their right to vote at the same time as the elector if they make the request.
 Only one caregiver is entitled to this right.

-During an election period, you have to apply in writing to your returning officer.
+During an election period, you have to apply in writing to the returning officer to vote at your domicile.
 You have to attest that you are unable to move about for health reasons and get a witness to sign your declaration.

 You can send your application by mail, by fax or through an electronic process that reproduces signatures.

 If you are unable to sign your declaration, your spouse, a relative or someone who cohabits with you can do so on your behalf.

 Your returning officer will inform you when the polling officer of the polling station will visit.

 Important!
 You must be entered on the list of electors to be able to vote.